Newland-A/amy-newland-coding-challenge/README.md

 	* Determine what we want to do with the text once we have collected it and make sure to cover those cases.
 	* Cover how to handle when arugments are not passed to:
 		`ruby file_name arg*` via stdin or ARGV
-	* Determine how I can make the output more interesting to the reader?
+	* Make out interesting to work with (colorization, seperation of file outputs)
 	* Make application more secure in taking in input

 ## Known Bugs/Issues
-   * When entering text make sure to enter either ARGV using file_name text_file_to_evaluate or stdin using `cat file_name or text | word_sequence_finder.rb`
+  * When entering text either ARGV using file_name text_file_to_evaluate or stdin using `cat file_name or text | word_sequence_finder.rb`
 		- Issue if neither are entered it will freeze in terminal and ctrl + c will need to be entered to escape and try again
-			- Does not cover urls www.code-challenge.com or https://code-challenge.com, If we want to retain these urls for another purpose
+	* When urls are used `www.code-challenge.com or https://code-challenge.com` end result is `wwwcode-challengecom or httpscode-challengecom

 ## Related Resources
 	- https://ruby-doc.org/3.2.0/Hash.html#method-i-fetch